-Note: If you do not wish to connect the speaker cable, go to step 5.
+NOTE: If you do not wish to connect the speaker cable, go to step 5.

 - To use the built in speakers, you need to connect the speaker cable.
-Connect the speaker cable to the speaker port inside the back of your touchmonitor. - Connect the other end of the cable to the speaker connector on your PC.
+Connect the light blue end of the speaker cable to the light blue speaker port of the touchmonitor (audio in). - Connect the lime (light green) end of the speaker cable to the lime speaker port on your PC (audio out).